Alchemy-Meister/TekkenBot/README.md

 ### GUI
 - [x] Menu-bar has been re-organized to make its usage more intuituve.
 - [x] New custom themes can be added by placing new theme files under *./data/themes/overlay/*
-- [x] Changes in themes can be dynamically reloaded by restarting the app *Tekken Bot > restart*.
+- [x] Changes in themes and overlay settings can be dynamically reloaded by restarting the app *Tekken Bot > restart*.
 (No need to close the App)
 - [x] Automatic scrolling can be now disabled to read previous log files with ease *Tekken Bot > Preferences > Scroll on Output*
 - [x] A tekkenbotprime.log file is created/overwritten every time the app is run.
 - [x] Added the possibility to write into the Tekken's process memory to overwrite characters, stages, among other settings.
-(Includes non-playable and DLC characters and stages)
+(Includes *non-playable* characters and stages)

 ### Overlays
 - [x] Overlays show and hide automatically on battle's start and end.